 How to Grill Pork Chops

-The Taste of Home Test Kitchen shares their expert tips for how to grill juicy, flavor-packed pork chops.
+Our Test Kitchen shares expert tips for how to grill pork chops.
+You'll have juicy, flavor-packed chops in no time!

 When I’m dreaming up my dinner menus, pork chops always fall to the bottom of the list.
 They take the back seat to favorites like flaky baked salmon or juicy grilled chicken.
 The reason?
 No matter what I do, I tend to overcook them—leaving my meal dull, dry and desperate to be drenched in applesauce.

-Thought brine was just for the Thanksgiving turkey?
-Think again.
+Yes—brining isn’t just for the Thanksgiving turkey.
 A saltwater bath helps tenderize the meat, preserving its delicate texture and keeping it nice and juicy.
 Time matters, too.
 Our Test Kitchen determined that pork chops should be kept in brine for 8 to 12 hours for best taste.
+Use thawed or mostly thawed pork chops for this step.

 How to Grill Pork Chops